magomimmo/modern-cljs/doc/tutorial-03.md

  :compiler-options {:asset-path "js/main.out"}}
 ```

-As you see we just required the `modern/cljs.core` namespace of the
+As you see we just required the `modern-cljs.core` namespace of the
 project and set the `asset-path` option to the CLJS compiler.
 That's it.

 You can now run the CLJS compilation.
 To see the very verbose output